 As described in Note 20(d), on 30 June 1995 the Group entered into an arrangement with Nationale-Nederlanden Overseas Finance and Investment Company Unlimited ("NNOFIC") whereby certain claims payments have been made in full.
-As at the balance sheet date, total claims paid under this arrangement amounted to US\$306,555,000.
+As at the balance sheet date, total claims paid under this arrangement amounted to US\$304,825,000.

-As described in Note 23, the Group entered into a Scheme of Arrangement ("Original Scheme") with effect from 7 March 1997.
+As described in Note 22, the Group entered into a Scheme of Arrangement ("Original Scheme") with effect from 7 March 1997.
 On 15 September 1997 an initial Payment Percentage of 15% of creditors' Established Liabilities was approved by the Creditors' Committee.
 Subsequent increases in the Payment Percentage have been approved by the Creditors' Committee.
-As at 31 December 2015 the Payment Percentage was paid at 58%.
+As at 31 December 2016 the Payment Percentage was paid at 58%.
+On 4 October 2017 the Payment Percentage was increased to 65%.
 An Amending Scheme of Arrangement ("Amending Scheme") was approved at meetings of scheme creditors held on 11 December 2014.
 The High Court of Justice of England and Wales sanctioned the Amending Scheme by an order dated 29 October 2015 ("the Order").
 The United States Bankruptcy Court granted an order under Chapter 15 of the United States Bankruptcy Code recognising and enforcing the Amending Scheme in the United States of America on 11 January 2016.
 The Order was lodged with the Registrar of Companies in England and Wales and the Amending Scheme accordingly became effective on 14 January 2016.
-The Amending Scheme seeks to crystallise the majority of the Group's liabilities so as to enable a final payment percentage to be approved and paid.
+The Amending Scheme seeks to crystallise the majority of the Group's liabilities so as to enable a final Payment Percentage to be approved and paid.